Learn how to start a blog, plus read the 19 things I wish I could go back in time and tell myself in the beginning…

 - Take it easy on the number of plugins you install on our site – too many is actually a bad thing, and can really slow your site down.

-Now that I’m at over 4,000 words for this post, I think I’m going to end it here.
+Now that I’m at almost 4,500 words for this post, I think I’m going to end it here.
 I hope this information was enough to learn how to start a blog this year!

 There is, of course, much more to blogging than just this post, but I wanted to write down the basics in something that it, hopefully, easily digestible and very direct.